 Ways to Establish Financial Responsibility

-- Self-service insurance is available, but only if you have 25 or more vehicles registered in your name.
+- Filling for self-service insurance.
+This option is only available to you if you have multiple vehicles registered in your name.

 Two-Wheeled Vehicles Defined